miguelusque/self-driving-car-engineer-nanodegree/04_traffic-sign-classifier/writeup.md

 | 42      | End of no passing by vehicles over 3.5 metric tons |

-In order to obtain these metrics, the following code snippet has been used:
+To obtain these metrics, the following code snippet has been used:

 ```python
 import numpy as np